 So I turned myself to face me But I’ve never caught a glimpse Of how the others must see the faker I’m much too fast to take that test

 “Changes” presents a vision of identity both more fluid and more playful than that found in stereotypical Romantic discourse.
 Rather than being the subject of infinite contemplations, the self slips easily out of view, proving impossible to pin down.
-The song recognizes that the identity others see must always be falsified to a certain extent, and must always remain in some respects ineffable to its possessor.
+The song recognizes that the identity others see must always be falsified to a certain extent and must always remain in some respects ineffable to its possessor.
 In this paradigm, the outpourings of self that Romantic poems imagine are not valuable because they genuinely communicate lucid truths; rather, their value lies in their evoking the possibility of such powerfully affective communications.
 For Bowie, the vision of transcendent, authentic correspondence that Romantic art holds out should not be accepted as a totalizing paradigm, and neither should it inevitably be seen as admirable.
 In his work, space is created for the audience and the artist to appropriate, misunderstand, and move onward.
 An unintended or misconceived meaning need not be any less powerful than an intended one, and painstakingly seeking to draw distinctions is a slow game to play when you can just communicate again with a different mask.
 When Bowie tells his audience in “D.J.”
 (1979) “I am what I play,” he evokes the ease with which art can efface identity, but also its capacity for being duplicated, reconfigured, and shared—for meaning different things to different people at different times and in different places.
 While the Romantic artist is capable of being in uncertainties, Bowie is prepared to replace the self who performs the balancing of these uncertainties with a kaleidoscope of different possibilities, without any irritable reaching after definitiveness.
 Through doing so, he captures a vast range of contingent forms of originality that model character as being lambent and mutable, rather than centred and cerebral.

 The extent to which Bowie’s self-presentations differ from strong Romantic evocations of the self might be demonstrated by contrasting a poem like Shelley’s “Ode to the West Wind” (written in 1819) with a lyric like Bowie’s “Quicksand” (1971).
 Both these works deal with an element of nature often depicted as being difficult to grasp, but they approach these elements in ideologically disparate manners.
 Shelley’s “Ode” is a powerful act of shamanism with a singular focus.
 The first three stanza pile up calls and invocations, a constant stream of addresses that conjure the wind in its various aspects and locales before seeking tightly to align it with the poet’s own identity.
 Shelley ostensibly recognizes his separation from the wind in his showy falling away onto the “thorns of life” (l.
 54), but the echoes of Christlike suffering point towards a rise and a resurrection for one self-confessedly “tameless, and swift, and proud” (l.
 56).
 In the final stanza, Shelley completes a comprehensive process of identification and alignment, first imagining the wind sounding through him, harrowing him into a pure voice, and then imploring it to become the best part of his self-as-poet: